Welcome

 Hamilton and Nathan Koci called Kopaja (Koe-pah'-jah).
 Wednesday, July 5th we'll be at

-Cordavi on
+Cordavi

-and hear what we've been working on.
+come out and hear what we've been working on.
 In other news, the

-New Music Collective will be participating
+New Music Collective will be

-home of Shelby Davis, and will coincide with the last week Shelby and NMC founder Philip White will
+the childhood home of Shelby Davis, and will coincide with the last week Shelby and NMC

-be on the East Coast.
+founder Philip White will be on the East Coast.

-Philip White, NMC co-founder, will be attending Mills College in the fall.
-You
+Philip White, NMC co-founder, will be attending

-might not make it to this show, but you should say 'hi' to Philip before he leaves.
+Mills College in the fall.
+You might not make it to this show, but you should say 'hi' to Philip before

 June 5, 2006